 Most of the palace was destroyed during World War II.
 The damage was so bad that it was feared that the palace would suffer the same faith as the “Berlin Palace,” the former Royal Palace from 1443 until 1918, which was demolished following the war.

-Luckily, the palace as rebuilt to its former glory instead and is basically an exact replica of how it looked before World War II!
+Luckily, the palace was rebuilt to its former glory instead and is basically a replica of how it looked before World War II!

 14. Two popular museums are located right across the palace